eduardopeixe/marketplace/README.md

 # Marketplace Summer Challenge

 First things first: Please clone this Repository.
-All the following instructions will assume you have a copy of this repository in you local machine and you are inside its directory.
+All the following instructions will assume you have a copy of this repository in your local machine and you are inside its directory.

 ```
 git clone https://github.com/eduardopeixe/marketplace.git